Ready? Steady? What? Oups..

 That was me last night when I got to Saint-Paul’s main place after dinner.
 We heard music from the restaurant just before the village and thought it would be nice to spend some time there with good live music.
 After all it’s Fête de la Musique!
 As soon as we left the restaurant I thought I’ll feel bad in just a few minutes because I don’t have the Leica with me.
 I almost always have it with me.
 This time was an exception (o.k., o.k., a mistake!).
 An exception that proved one more time that if you pretend to be a photographer you owe it to yourself to bring your camera with you at all time.

-There was only one option: go back home, grab the Leica and come back with the scooter 1.
+There was only one option: go back home, grab the Leica and come back with the scooter (Parking is just impossible at this point, there are people everywhere and no parking available.
+But there’s always a little spot somewhere for a scooter).
 I was back in less than 20 minutes and luckily the band played for another hour without interruption.
 Shooting a live event outside at night is a bit tricky.
 Most “auto everything” cameras will crank the ISO, limit aperture and force you to use nearly impossible to handle low shutter speed.
 You’ve been there I’m pretty sure.
 And forget about “night modes” unless you have one of the latest larger sensor with impressive ISO performance.
 Anyways, you don’t have “auto” and “modes” on a Leica M, so you’re the captain of you ship!
 That’s no bad news either..
 So I started with ISO400, around f2 and a reasonable shutter speed of 1/125th of a second.
 I remember I started shooting from behind the stage, on the drummer, and then moved to the front on both sides.
-I noticed I was not even “chimping” 2, just kept shooting for 2-3 times around the stage to cover all angles.
+I noticed I was not even “chimping” (In the photographhic world, chimping means you spend to much time looking at the screen everytime you take a photo, to verify if it’s good or not.
+A lot of people do that, while others trust their experience and settings for a specific scene. ), just kept shooting for 2-3 times around the stage to cover all angles.

 Some Interesting Findings